-Nobody wants a credit union full of accounts that do nothing except cost a pile of money to maintain.
+No credit union wants accounts that do cost more to maintain than they make in profit.
 Loan accounts increase long-term profitability significantly, so it would seem to follow logically that credit unions would primarily target new loan members.

 However, an imbalanced loan portfolio carries considerable risk.

-If we look at it from a perspective of total member ROI, it’s easy to see why balance is important.
-A member who takes out a $50,000 mortgage and has a $20,000 deposit balance is better for the credit union’s bottom line than a member who takes out a $100,000 mortgage with no deposit balance.
+For total member ROI, balance is key.
+A member with a $50,000 mortgage and a $20,000 deposit balance is better for the bottom line than a member with a $100,000 mortgage and no deposit balance.

 Give Your Credit Union the Right Marketing Tools